Pro14: Tipuric home with expectant wife as Ospreys face Cheetahs

 The Swansea-based team are hoping to avoid equalling their worst run in the competition.

-Since beating Zebre 22-13 in the opening round, they have lost to Glasgow, Munster and, last weekend, at Benetton.
+Since beating Zebre 22-13 in the opening round, they have lost to Glasgow, Munster and, last weekend, in Treviso.

 After the defeat in Treviso, Tandy said the run of results does not constitute a crisis.